Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Laptop dGPUs

-There’s a widespread misconception surrounding laptops and their inability to provide their owners with top-level gaming performance.
+There’s a widespread misconception surrounding laptops and their inability to provide their owners with excellent gaming performance.
 This is untrue and has been so for at least a decade.
-Nowadays, you can also use GPUs in your laptop, so if you’re on the move or want to work and game on the same machine, you absolutely can.
+Nowadays, you can also use GPUs in your laptop, so if you’re on the move or want to work and game on the same device, you absolutely can.

 With that said, and this probably isn’t a surprise, desktop gaming is still superior.
-GPUs designed for desktop PCs are far better on average than laptop GPUs.
+GPUs designed for desktop PCs are far more powerful on average than laptop GPUs.
 There is an amusing way to circumvent this via an external GPU, but that isn’t the topic of this article.

-An important thing to note about the dedicated laptop GPUs is that they rarely, if ever, come in notebook versions.
+An important thing to note about the devoted laptop GPUs is that they rarely, if ever, come in notebook versions.
 They are mostly available in the 15.6″ and above laptops.

 Why Use An Integrated GPU If Dedicated Are Superior?